Seagate/openSeaChest/README.md

 seaboard@seagate.com.
 Please let us know the name and version of the tool you are using.

-openSeaChest drive utilities support SATA, SAS and USB interface devices.
+openSeaChest drive utilities support SATA, SAS, NVMe and USB interface devices.

 **openSeaChest_Basics** - Contains the most important tests and tools.